Writing for Content Mills: A Personal Review

 The Early Bird Catches the Worm

 Get up early—Early birds do indeed catch the worm, especially when it comes to finding and claiming jobs through content mills.
 I have found that many sites update assignments in the early morning hours and assignments for all of the content mills are on a first-come, first-serve basis.
 Check each site for available jobs, grab an assignment from each, start writing.
 As you submit each assignment you will be qualified to accept another assignment.

 The Sample Sells

 All of these sites, to the best of my memory, require at least one writing sample to get started.
 Don't make the same mistake that I did.
 Make sure your writing samples are your best work by spending considerable time on each one and giving it you all.
 It will benefit you in the end because the sample is what sells your writing skills.

 My Personal Experience

-From December 9, 2016 to January 28, 2017, by utilizing the above content mills, I earned $235.65.
-I spent very little time writing for the content mills, in fact. of those dates I actually wrote only 15 days, approximately and hour per day.
+From December 9, 2016, to January 28, 2017, by utilizing the above content mills, I earned $235.65.
+I spent very little time writing for the content mills, in fact. of those dates I actually wrote only 15 days, approximately one hour per day.